VinuVenkatesh/Text-Analyzer---Java-Hackathon/README.md

 ### Instructions
 Refer the [PROBLEM.md](./PROBLEM.md) file for problem description.

-#### To use this as a boilerplate for your assignment, please follow these steps
+#### To work on this assignment, please follow these steps

-1. **FORK** this repository in your Gitlab account

-2. **CLONE** the forked repository, containing the boilerplate in your local machine
+1. **CLONE** the Boilerplate Repository - Text Analyzer - Java Hackathon, containing the boilerplate (data and problem statement) in your local machine.

-3. Navigate to challenge-42-boilerplate folder

-    ` cd cgi-ca-hackathon-boilerplate-master`

-4. Check the status of your repository

-     `git status`

-5. Complete the solution as per the instructions given in problem.md
+2. Create a maven project and implement the solution as per the instructions given in the problem.md.
+Use the data file provided with the Text Analyzer boilerplate repository

+3. Navigate to the project folder in git bash.

+4. Initialize the project folder as git repository

+     `git init`

-6. Use the following command to update the index using the current content found in the working tree, to prepare the content staged for the next commit.
+5. Use the following command to update the index using the current content found in the working tree, to prepare the content staged for the next commit.

      `git add .`

+5. Create a project by name `cgi-ca-java-hackathon-solution` in gitlab.
+Set the remote origin as given below:

+     `git remote add origin <new repo url> .`

 7. Commit and Push the project to git